 - Failure of two NBME subject examinations in Year 3 clerkships.

-Students in Monitored Academic Status will be notified in writing of this determination and will be required to meet with their Faculty Advisor and the Director of Programs and Resources for Academic Success to help plan appropriate interventions, and if necessary meet with the financial aid office to understand the impact on any federal and intuitional aid.
+Students in Monitored Academic Status will be notified in writing of this determination and will be required to meet with their Faculty Advisor and the Director of Programs and Resources for Academic Excellence to help plan appropriate interventions, and if necessary meet with the financial aid office to understand the impact on any federal and intuitional aid.
 This status is an internal designation only and will not be noted on the transcript or the MSPE.
 Students who meet one of the criteria for Monitored Academic Status as specified above will be advised to prioritize studying for courses, but will not be required to relinquish school-related extracurricular activities.
 Students are permitted to take a Scholarly Year but must remediate any failures before starting the time away from the standard curriculum.

 For Year 1 students in Monitored Academic Status, participation in summer research activities will depend on the nature and timing of any necessary remediation.
 Students should meet with their Faculty Advisor and the Medical Student Research Office to plan their projects.